genesyslab/WikiToHTML/README.md

 ## Overview

 The WikiToHTML.pl script was designed to provide a quick and easy way for writers to pull content from MediaWiki into HTML format that should then be tweaked and edited to meet the needs of their project team.
-It should be distributed as a .rar archive that contains the following files:
+It should be distributed with the following files:
+- LICENSE - Open source licensing information (MIT).
-- readme.html - This file, containing instructions about using the conversion script.
+- README.md - This file, containing instructions about using the conversion script.
 - WikiToHTML.pl - The perl script that generates HTML content.
 - default_style.css - The default stylesheet to be used if no alternate skin is specified.
 (Note: support for alternate skins is a possible future improvement and not yet implemented.)